 The filter of each power supply must be checked regularly to ensure media durability and eliminate residual dust build-up that can cause air flow resistance.
-The air filter must be cleaned every three months.
-Regardless, the air filter must be replaced every year.
+The air filter must be cleaned at least every three months and replaced every year.